Kelly (surname): Prevalence

 The surname is one of the most common in Ireland.
 It is also very common in Galloway, and the Isle of Man.
-When including all of its variations, the name O'Kelly, Kelly, Kelley, Kellie and the Gaelic form O'Ceallaigh, makes it the most prevalent surname in Ireland.
+Many Irish immigrated to Galloway before and during the Irish famine.
+When including all of its variations, the name O'Kelly, Kelly, Kelley, Kellie and the Gaelic form Ó Ceallaigh, makes it the most prevalent surname in Ireland.
 There are approximately half a million people worldwide who bear this name.
 The name O'Kelly did not spring from a single source, but arose independently in several areas in Ireland, also in Scotland and the Isle of Man and in England.
 In other areas, notably in Isle of Man, Cornwall and probably in Antrim, the name Kelly arose from Celli, meaning man of the woods.